Advanced Large Group Health Insurance Strategies (50 Employees and Up)

 Limitations

-Health sharing plans don’t cover every medical expense, and they often exclude coverage for prescription drugs and mental health care.
+Cost sharing plans don’t cover every medical expense, and they often limit coverage for prescription drugs and mental health care.

 They also typically impose a waiting period before they will share costs for pre-existing conditions.
-This is why many people with significant pre-existing conditions that may need ongoing care will choose the level-funded option over the MEC + Health Sharing option.
+This is why many people with significant pre-existing conditions that may need ongoing care will choose the health insurance option.

 SPECIAL OFFER FOR GROUP SIZES OF 50+